Chenxi-Ji/Chenxi-Ji.github.io/_pages/about.md

 ## Educations

-- 2022.09 - present, Ph.D. in Computer Engineering, University of Illinois at Urbana-Champaign.
+*2022.09 - present, Ph.D. in Computer Engineering, University of Illinois at Urbana-Champaign.*

-- 2018.09 - 2022.06, B.Eng. in Automation, Tsinghua University.
-Minor in Data Science.
+*2018.09 - 2022.06, B.Eng. in Automation, Tsinghua University.
+Minor in Data Science*

 ## News